-Recruitment is the mutual selection process by which the prospective member (you) and the fraternities or sororities determine the best fit for membership.
-It is a mutual process where you have the opportunity to decide which chapter(s) would be a good fit for you and where each chapter determines who they would like invite to be a member.
+Recruitment is the mutual selection process by which the Potential New Member, or PNM, (you) and the fraternities or sororities determine the best fit for membership.
+It is a mutual process where you have the opportunity to decide which organization(s) would be a good fit for you and where each organization determines who they would like invite to be a member.

-During recruitment you will meet many members from each chapter and have the opportunity to gauge whether or not a particular chapter is a good place for you.
-While all chapters strive to create better men and women, each chapter is different and has a different personality.
-The goal of recruitment is to determine if Greek life is for you and where you find the best fit.
+During recruitment you will meet many members from each organization and have the opportunity to gauge whether or not a particular organization is a good place for you.
+While all organizations strive to create better men and women, each chapter is different and has a different personality.
+The goal of recruitment is to determine if Fraternity/Sorority Life is for you and where you find the best fit.

-While some specific organizations may have higher standards, the minimum standard requirement to participate in recruitment is:
+While some specific organizations may have higher standards or additional requirements, the minimum standard requirement to participate in recruitment is:

 Recruitment is different for each council.